sadlil/gologger/README.md

 # gologger

 A Simple Easy to use go logger library.
 Displays Colored log into console in any unix or windows platform.
-You can even store ur logs in any file or elasticsearch.
+You can even store your logs in file, ElasticSearch or MySQL Database.

 Still in Development Phase.